Book Recommendations

 Diaspora by Greg Egan (1997)

 Fiction.
-Categories: speculative-fiction science-fiction life-as-information
+Categories: speculative-fiction science-fiction

 Recommendation: Recommended for people who like sprawling and mind-bending science fiction exploring themes around consciousness and personal identity.
 Also, if you like your science-fiction to feature long and detailed speculation of alternative science.